-Doing “All the things” to get your RV camper ready for the season can be overwhelming for sure.
+Doing “all the things” to get your RV camper ready for the season can be overwhelming for sure as it involves preparing your RV for use again by reversing the steps taken to winterize it.

 Clean and Inspect The Exterior of your RV After Storage

-The first thing you want to do when you de-winterize your RV is give the exterior a complete inspection and cleaning.
+The first thing you want to do when you de-winterize your RV is to give the exterior a complete inspection and cleaning.
+This will include:

-Be sure to check all the vents and seals around the vents and clear any bugs, nesting, or debris.
+- Be sure to check all the vents and seals around the vents and clear any bugs, nesting, or debris when you de-winterize your RV.

 Check Your Tires

-Replace all damaged tires and check the tire pressure as tires lose 2-3 psi during storage & inflate to proper manufacturer’s recommended pressure.
+- Replace all damaged tires and check the tire pressure as tires lose 2-3 psi during storage & inflate to the proper manufacturer’s recommended pressure.

 Charge Batteries and Reinstall

-Inspect batteries for any cracks and replace all cracked batteries.
-Charge the batteries.
+- Inspect batteries for any cracks and replace all cracked batteries.

 **Only add water to lead-acid batteries after fully charged.**